anntzer/redeal/README.rst

 really liked the language Deal uses for scripting: Tcl.
 Redeal is thus my rewrite of Deal using another language: Python.

 Redeal runs under Python 2.7 or higher.
-See the ``examples/`` folder for some example simulations.
+See the ``examples/`` directory for some example simulations.

 A double-dummy solver function is also available through Bo Haglund's DDS 2.8.1, which is distributed with Redeal as a git submodule.
 Note that